mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 technology to be had in the Imperium.
-The security apparatus on Idas is acutely aware of this fact and spends a great deal of its time worrying about ‘infections’ by higher technology.
+The security apparatus on Idas is acutely aware of this fact and spends a great deal of its time worrying about 'infections' by higher technology.
 They are desperately afraid of what might happen should rebellious members of society – rare as those may be – obtain technology that enables them to thwart Idasian safeguards and expose the lies that prop up the ruling authorities.
-There are rumors of an insurgent organization known simply as ‘The Anarchy’ that seeks to do just that, although no actual proof of their existence has been found.
+There are rumors of an insurgent organization known simply as 'The Anarchy' that seeks to do just that, although no actual proof of their existence has been found.